Love and Spices:

 Place in a clean jar, layer the lavender with the sugar, close the lid and let rest for a day before using.

-Shake the jar now and then to diffuse the natural oil of the buds.
+Shake the jar now and then to release the natural oils from the buds.

 You can also dust with cacao, cinnamon or any other flavour.